 - Zesty Santa Fe Style Chicken

-There may be other varieties I’ve missed.
-Check your local grocery store for the latest selections, and again, the best and most current information will be on the product label itself.
+Check your local grocery store for the latest selections; again, the best and most current information will be on the product label itself.

 After I shared the “gluten found” result with my community, many readers asked me to test different flavors.
 One flavor I was asked multiple times to test is the Chicken Rice with Vegetables.

-I’m happy to report that the Nima Sensor smiled, which means no gluten found.
+I’m happy to report that the Nima Sensor smiled, which means it didn’t find any hidden gluten.

-Additionally, Progresso makes the following “gluten-free homestyle” soups, which the company told me in a statement, that these soups “meet the FDA Gluten Free standards.”
-(Editor’s Note: Does this mean they’re saying that the other soups don’t meet FDA standards?)
+Additionally, Progresso makes the following “gluten-free homestyle” soups, which the company told me in a statement that these soups “meet the FDA Gluten-Free standards.”
+(Editor’s Note: Does this mean the other soups labeled “gluten free” don’t meet FDA standards?)
 The gluten-free homestyle soups include:

-The Nima Sensor didn’t find any gluten in the Gluten-Free Homestyle Chicken soup, thank goodness!
+Nima Sensor didn’t find any gluten in the Gluten-Free Homestyle Chicken soup, as pictured below:

 Are Amy’s Kitchen Soups Gluten Free?

-Amy’s Kitchen says it makes more than 100 gluten free products, including meals and soups.
+Amy’s Kitchen makes more than 100 gluten-free products, including meals and soups.

-While Amy’s Kitchen is transparent in saying it’s foods are made in a “shared” facility (not a dedicated gluten-free facility), the brand says that it maintains “numerous safeguards” to assure its products contain less than 20 ppm of gluten, the FDA’s legal limit for a gluten-free product to be labeled “gluten free.”
+While Amy’s Kitchen is transparent in saying its foods are made in a “shared” facility (not a dedicated gluten-free facility), the brand says that it maintains “numerous safeguards” to ensure its products contain less than 20 ppm of gluten, the FDA’s legal limit for a gluten-free product to be labeled “gluten free.”